 BLUE AND GOULD … yes, it took UC Davis a long while to hire a head football coach to replace 20-year veteran Bob Biggs, but what do you expect when you have the Great Logo Controversy taking center stage during the hiring process? … as I understand it, every candidate turned down the Aggies after […]

 Minus one fight in which a man suffered minor injuries, New Year’s Eve went off without a hitch in Davis.
 Overnight, no one was ticketed for driving under the influence, public intoxication or a noise complaint by city or campus police.
 A Tuesday morning report of shots fired turned up nothing.
 “Last night, considering the […]

 Separate shooting incidents left two people under arrest and Woodland police looking for another suspect during the New Year’s holiday.
 The ruckus began at 6 p.m.
 Monday, when police received reports of shots being fired at an occupied house in the 100 block of Muir Circle, Sgt.
 Victoria Danzl said.
 Officers arrived to find that […]

 Lots of dogs and cats are waiting to be adopted at the Yolo County Animal Shelter, 2640 E. Gibson Road in Woodland.
-Among them is Coco (No. 106490), a 2-year-old spayed female chocolate Labrador retriever dog, who would do best in a home with no cats.
+Among them are Candy (No. 112292), a 1-year-old spayed female Chihuahua.
 Also hoping for a good home is Bubbles (No. 112003), a 3-year-old neutered male Siamese/domestic short-haired cat.
 Fees are charged for licensing […]